 The Old Barn

 Julie woke up in a world of hurt.
 The man had beaten her several times.
 She had bruises, bad ones, mostly on her arms and legs.
 Her spine felt like it had been stretched to the breaking point.
 And there was no way to describe how she felt in her lower regions.
-She just knew pain from the inside out.
+She felt pain from the inside out.

 A couple of teeth were loose, and she had bitten the inside of her cheek more than once.
 Her lips were sore and cracked from days of dehydration.

 But there was good news filtering into her brain.
 The ropes she had been tied with were looser now.
 Either she had lost enough weight or fluids, that she could now feel it was possible to slip out of the bindings.
 She had been left to die in this old barn, but now she was feeling the tiniest glimmer of hope.

 She couldn't really remember how many days ago it had been since the man who smelled of rotten fruit had taken her.
 She had been on the road and had stopped to buy some apples at a seedy looking fruit stand on the side of the road.

 Maybe she had been too tired to notice that the fruit stand was run by a neanderthal.
 She just wanted an apple or two and to be on her way.
 She stretched a bit after getting out of the car.
 And before she knew what was happening, the man had grabbed her and hit her in the face.

 She was stunned but too shocked to resist being thrown into the back seat of her own car and being hog tied.
 It had happened so fast that she didn't even have time to process what was happening.